-Children who are persistently or severely absent are supported by school attendance teams, the school's Education Welfare Officer and the TPAT Attendance and Inclusion Lead in line with our attendance procedures.
+Children who are persistently or severely absent are supported by school staff and the TPAT Attendance and Inclusion Lead in line with our attendance procedures.

-11. Home/School Partnership
+10. Home/School Partnership

-TPAT Schools work in close partnership with parents and families to achieve high attendance for every pupil.
+------ School works in close partnership with parents and families to achieve high attendance for every pupil.